-Apart from a small number of systems owned by the federal and state governments, water works ownership can be divided into two basic categories.
+Apart from a small number of systems owned by the federal and state governments, water works ownership can be divided into two basic categories: corporations and other entities.

 Unincorporated entities include sole proprietorships, partnerships, and various types of companies and associations.
 These were widely used for smaller systems.

 Incorporated entities have a charter authorized by the state, either by a specific law granting a charter, or under general authority granted by the legislature.
 Municipal corporations are one type of incorporated entity and include counties, cities, towns, villages, and other subdivisions of the state, which later included special water districts.
 Non-public corporations include stock companies and associations where individual water consumers own the system.
 Another type of non-public corporation is the holding company, where one corporations owns one or more other corporations.

 List of water works owned by a public entity (through 1865)

 Massachusetts in 1799 was the first state to pass a law allowing aqueduct companies to incorporate without a legislative charter.
 Maine passed a nearly identical law after it became a state in 1820.
 Applications for incorporation were made to a local justice of the peace and companies organized under these laws could only hold a maximum of $30,000 of real estate.
 Permission from Selectmen was required prior to installation of pipes in public streets.
 Vermont passed a similar law in 1835 requiring that a copy of the agreement be filed with the local town clerk.
 Other states passed various general incorporation laws during the ensuing decades.